-1302.04(f) Data of Copending Application Referred to Should Be Brought Up to Date [R-17]
+1302.04(f) Data of Copending Application Referred to Should Be Brought Up to Date [R-47]

 Where a patent application which is ready for issue refers by serial number to a U.S. application which has matured into a patent, the examiner is authorized to enter the patent number without a formal examiner's amendment.
+This entry should be in the following form: ", Patent No. ."
+Where a referred to patent application has been published as a Defensive Publication, the examiner should enter ", now Defensive Publication No. T.

-This entry should be in the following form: "now Patent No. ."
-This entry is to be initialed in the margin by the examiner to fix responsibility for the same.
+" following the filing date.
+They entry is to be initialed and dated in the margin by the examiner to fix responsibility for the same.
 The entry and the initials should be in red ink.

-If the application referred to has become abandoned, the entry "and now abandoned"

-should be made by a formal examiner's amendment.
+If the application referred to has become abandoned, the entry, "abandoned" should be made in red ink, and initialed and dated by the examiner in the margin.
+A formal examiner's amendment is not required.